cs-au-dk/jalangilogger/README.md

 ## Using collected values

-- The [log-readers](log-readers) directory contains implementations for reading the log files.
+- The [logger](logger) directory contains implementations for reading the log files.
-- The [log-readers/java/src/dk/au/cs/casa/jer/types](log-readers/java/src/dk/au/cs/casa/jer/types) contains Java files that describes what an entry in a log file can look like (see JavaDoc for further information).
+- The [logger/src/dk/au/cs/casa/jer/entries](logger/src/dk/au/cs/casa/jer/entries) contains Java files that describes what an entry in a log file can look like (see JavaDoc for further information).
-- The [log-readers/java/](log-readers/java/) log-reader implementation can be thought of as the log-reader reference implementation.
+- The [logger/src/](logger/src/) log-reader implementation can be thought of as the log-reader reference implementation.

 - The log files have corresponding JavaScript and HTML source files in the [test](test) directory
   - for space reasons, log files have *not* been generated for all files in the test directory
-  - some log file contains TAJS-specific functions, these are mocked in [src/ValueLogger.js](src/ValueLogger.js) in order to avoid unintended side-effects on the executed code
+  - some log file contains TAJS-specific functions, these are mocked in [logger/src/ValueLogger.js](logger/src/ValueLogger.js) in order to avoid unintended side-effects on the executed code

 ### Using log files in Java